1j01/midiflip/README.md

 But just updating pitches was pretty easy, so...

 * MidiFlip doesn't handle pitch bending like [AutoMIDIFlip](http://automidiflip.com/) does.

-* I haven't made it into a web app just yet :)

 ## CLI Installation